Our climate action

 The vast majority of our total carbon footprint – 91% – comes from our value chain.

-This is typical for companies like ours that has a very limited consumption of fossil-based energy in their own operations.
+This is typical for companies like ours that have a very limited consumption of fossil energy in their own operations.

-However, a good rule of thumb is that the lower the resource consumption, the lower the GHG emissions – and often also lower costs.
+However, a good rule of thumb is that the lower the resource consumption, the lower the CO₂ emissions – and often also the lower the costs.
 However, finding the right reduction opportunities still requires a comprehensive and targeted effort.

 In particular, we focus on the following areas where we see the greatest potential for improvement:

-– Purchased goods and services: We are working to collect more accurate data on our purchases, ranging from wind turbine spare parts and used components to consulting services and coffee.
+Procurement of goods and services: We are working to collect more accurate data on our purchases, ranging from wind turbine spare parts and used main components to consulting services and coffee.

-– Purchased materials for new RE plants: We have started collecting data from suppliers to better understand the carbon footprint of the renewable energy plants we build and to find concrete opportunities to reduce emissions throughout the plant’s lifecycle.
+Procurement of materials for new RE plants: We have started collecting data from suppliers to better understand the carbon footprint of the RE plants we build and to find concrete opportunities to reduce emissions throughout the plant’s lifecycle.

-– Business travel and employee commuting: We look at ways to promote climate-friendly transportation options, both for business travel and employee commuting to and from work.
+Business travel and employee transportation: We look at ways to promote climate-friendly transportation options, both for business travel and employee transportation to and from work.

-– Waste management: We are investigating how we can reduce waste volumes and optimize sorting so that a larger proportion of waste can be reused or recycled.
+Waste management: We are investigating how we can reduce waste volumes and optimize sorting so that a greater proportion of waste can be reused or recycled.

 How do you remove CO₂ from the atmosphere?

-Carbon removal means removing carbon directly from the atmosphere and storing it safely.
+Carbon removal is about removing CO₂ directly from the atmosphere and storing it safely.

-This can be done through different methods such as soil sequestration, reforestation or more technological solutions such as direct air capture.
+This can be done through methods such as soil carbon sequestration, reforestation or more technological solutions such as direct CO₂ capture.

-The methods vary both in how long time the carbon is stored and how many positive side effects the method can have for e.g. nature and local communities.
+The methods vary both in how long the CO₂ is stored and how many other positive effects the method can have for e.g. nature and local communities

-Slowing down global climate change requires more than just reducing emissions – we also need to remove some of the carbon that has already been emitted into the atmosphere.
-Therefore, we have chosen to invest in carbon removal through the purchase of carbon credits, corresponding to the GHG emissions remaining from our fuel consumption (scope 1) and district heating (scope 2).
+Slowing global climate change requires more than just reducing emissions – we also need to remove some of the CO₂ already emitted into the atmosphere.
+That’s why we have chosen to invest in CO₂ removal through the purchase of carbon credits, which correspond to the CO₂ emissions we have left from fuel consumption (Scope 1) and district heating (Scope 2).

-The market for carbon credits and carbon removal is complex, with many different methods, opportunities, and challenges.
-To ensure that the projects we invest in are both credible and effective, we have chosen to partner with Klimate – a Danish company specializing in projects removing carbon from the atmosphere.
-We focus on projects that not only have a climate impact but also create positive co-benefits for nature and local communities – in line with Momentum’s own values and business activities.
+The market for carbon credits and carbon removal is complex and there are many different methods, opportunities and challenges.
+To ensure that the projects we invest in are both credible and effective, we have chosen to partner with Klimate – a Danish company that specializes in removing CO₂ from the atmosphere.
+We focus on projects that not only have a climate impact, but also create positive spin-offs for nature and local communities – in line with Momentum’s own values and activities.

 The projects we support are well-documented and third-party certified.
-Klimate conducts thorough research on each project and assesses its climate impact, co-benefits, integrity, and robustness based on 301 different data points.
-This ensures a high level of credibility and quality in our investments.
+Klimate conducts thorough research on each project and assesses its climate impact, positive co-benefits, integrity and robustness based on 301 different data points.
+This ensures a high level of integrity and quality in our investments.

-Read about the different methods of carbon removal and Klimate’s due diligence process on Klimate’s website.
+Read about the different methods of CO₂ removal and Klimate’s due diligence process on the Klimate website.

 What projects has